Skip to sign in Skip to content

 5. Create a username and password

 Put your username as the email address you want to use.
-Then, create a password to go with it.
+Then create a password for it.

 To strengthen your password, we advise using a random set of memorable words.
 You might consider a phrase with a specific meaning to you, or about a family member, hobby, or personal belief.